Gardening in winter

 Renovation care

-Restorative or maintenance pruning in winter is done at the expense of future flowering of the shrub, so you could lose some of this year’s flowering.
+Undertaking restorative or maintenance pruning in winter is at the expense of future flowering of the shrub, so some of this year’s flowering will be lost.
 With large shrubs or hedges do it gradually, allowing the chance for recovery.
-Shrubs should be reduced in stages over two years, and hedges one side at a time, and the height at another time to the sides.
+Reduce shrubs in stages over two years, and hedges one side at a time, and the height at a different time to the sides.

 A good feed and mulch will help the plants recover.

 Attending to the hedge sides separately means that it still maintains some integrity.
-When the side cut back in winter has recovered fully, the other side can then be reduced.
+When the side cut in winter recovers, the other side can be reduced.
 This may be the following autumn.
 Otherwise wait until the gaps have filled in.

 I have an overgrown elaeagnus that has a few leaves on the very outside of a large empty space.
 I don’t like it as a hedging plant; it not dense enough.
 So I am going to cut the outside face back hard.